pijeomah/pijeomah/README.md

 - 📫 How to reach me **ijeomahpromise@gmail.com**

-- ⚡ Fun fact **I level learning new things, reading, and the Golden State Warriors **
+- ⚡ Fun fact **I love learning new things, reading, and the Golden State Warriors **